-9th May 2015 this year happens to coincide with 25th Baishakh 1422 of the Bengali calendar which is the 154th Birth anniversary of Tagore.
+9th May is the birth anniversary of Rabindranath Tagore.
 From this day is observed Kabi-Paksha (the Poet’s fortnight) and Bengal, nay, different parts of the world are inundated with ecstatic music and other recitals in various functions during this fortnight.
-On this occasion, the following dispatch during this fortnight will be found appropriate, hopefully.
+On this occasion, the following dispatch during this fortnight will be found appropriate, hopefully. ~ Rajat Das Gupta

 1) Ask not when which song

 Lying on the wayside dust for him

 [Thus the Poet dedicated his book ’Mahua’, nay, the entire boundless treasure of his aesthetic creation, to mankind.]

 He nutan dakha dik arbar